-Another class of mapping schemes is based on the second mapping introduced by Bravyi and Kitaev, known as Bravyi-Kitaev Superfast (BKSF) transformation\cite{bravyi2002fermionic,setia2018bravyi,chien2019analysis}.
-This mapping represents every fermion by a vertex on a graph, and the edge connecting two vertexes represents one interaction term of the Hamiltonian, then each edge is attached to a qubit.
-The Pauli weight of Pauli operators representing fermionic operators is $\order{d}$, where $d$ is the degree of the graph, but the qubits needed are more than JW and BK transformations in general.
-The variants of BKSF transformation are generalized superfast encodings (GSEs)~\cite{setia2019superfast} which require the same number of qubits as the original one but have more favorable properties.
-Besides this, Verstraete and Cirac introduced a mapping, Verstraete-Cirac (VC) transformation~\cite{verstraete2005mapping}, which eliminates the string of $Z$ operators by adding an auxiliary fermionic system.
-VC transformation is also based on JW transformation, but it doubles the number of qubits.
-More works~\cite{farrelly2014causal,whitfield2016local,steudtner2019quantum} were introduced using similar ideas with VC transformation.
-OpenFermion~\cite{mcclean2020openfermion} and ChemiQ~\cite{wang2021chemiq} packages have realized some widely used transformations.
+Another class of mapping schemes is based on the second mapping introduced by Bravyi and Kitaev, known as the Bravyi-Kitaev Superfast (BKSF) transformation\cite{bravyi2002fermionic,setia2018bravyi,chien2019analysis}.
+This mapping represents each fermion by a vertex on a graph, and the edges connecting two vertexes represent the interaction items of Hamiltonians.
+Then each edge is attached to a qubit.
+The Pauli weight of the BKSF transformation is $\order{d}$, where $d$ is the degree of the graph.
+The variants of the BKSF transformation are generalized superfast encodings (GSEs)~\cite{setia2019superfast} that require the same number of qubits as that of the BKSF transformation, but they have more favorable properties.
+Besides this, Verstraete and Cirac introduced the VC transformation~\cite{verstraete2005mapping}, which eliminates the string of Z operators by adding an auxiliary fermionic system.
+More mappings~\cite{farrelly2014causal,whitfield2016local,steudtner2019quantum,derby2021compact,chen2022equivalence} were introduced using similar ideas as the VC transformation.
+The OpenFermion~\cite{mcclean2020openfermion} and ChemiQ~\cite{wang2021chemiq} packages have implemented some widely used transformations.

-These mappings based on BKSF and VC transformations are local, and they usually use more auxiliary qubits and are designed for specific systems.
-The traditional mappings are suitable for general systems and use no auxiliary qubits, except for E-type AQM.
-But the traditional mappings are non-local.
-Compared with JW and Parity transformations, BK and BK-tree transformations improve the Pauli weight from $\order{M}$ to $\order{\log M}$, but they sacrifice the continuity.
-The E-type AQM is the compromise between JW and BK transformations.
-However, it uses some auxiliary qubits.
+Those mappings based on BKSF and VC transformations are local mappings, and they usually use many auxiliary qubits.
+It should be noted that the local mappings are usually designed for lattice systems and can't be used for molecular systems, while the traditional mappings are suitable for general systems and use no auxiliary qubits, except for E-type AQM.
+However, the traditional mappings are non-local.
+That is, the Pauli weight of traditional mappings increases with the size of systems.
+Compared with the JW and parity transformations, the BK and BK-tree transformations improve the Pauli weight from $\order{M}$ to $\order{\log M}$, but the Pauli strings are discontiguous.
+The E-type AQM is a compromise between the JW and BK transformations.
+Although it uses some auxiliary qubits, we will improve it.